Kimola Newsletter 17#: Targeted ads are so last year.😬

 Here are the recent consumer research reports that are curated by Kimola, prepared for communication and research professionals.

-🎯 Targeted advertisements can negatively affect consumers' brand perception.
+Targeted ads negatively affect brand perception

 According to the research conducted by Sortlis with 500 participants from 6 countries, 66% of the participants say that they encountered a targeted advertisement about something they talked face to face.
 However, it is seen that such advertisements can have a negative impact on consumer trust and brand perception.
 According to the prominent findings of the research, 37% of customers say that they do not like such advertisements and are worried that they may interfere with their privacy rights.
 Additionally, 90% of people aged 35 to 44 say they've never bought something they've seen in a targeted ad.
 This makes these ads appear much less effective than expected and can hurt consumer confidence.
 However, the same cannot be said for all targeted ads.
 Targeted ads on platforms like TikTok can be really great for brand sales when they arrive at the right place and time.

-✨ Brands should be proactive as well as reactive.
+Brands should be proactive

 According to a survey of nearly 1,000 people by Ruder Finn and Full Spectrum Insights, most consumers (93%) want brands to show they listen.
 Consumers state that they will be more willing to engage with a business when they believe their views are heard.
 On the other hand, consumers think that brands should be proactive as well as reactive.
 Additionally, 49% of consumers would prefer a company to ask for feedback or chat about an issue, 38% support a brand-sponsored charity, and 36% value direct clarifications from senior executives on important issues.
 In addition, the research reveals that 78% of the participants conveyed their expectations about sensitivity to a brand online in the past, 56% were in contact with a brand on this issue, and 22% boycotted a brand.

-👪 It increases parents' watching habits with their children.
+It increases parents' watching habits with their children

 Kids Industries' research with 20,147 family members worldwide examines what it means to be a family in 2023 and sheds light on media habits.
 According to the research results, the amount of available content for children and parents has increased significantly, and quality has become increasingly important.
 Children's most likely sources for discovering new digital content are YouTube, friend and family recommendations, ads on VoD/digital streaming platforms, and TV commercials.
 The top 5 priorities for parents in media content are as follows: